Serve in aCollins glass

-Fill glass with ice and STIR until water formed in base of glass.
+Fill glass with ice and STIR until water forms in base of glass.
 Add more ice and continue stirring to cool glass.
-STRAIN water from glass, pour whisky into glass and top ice to brim.
-STIR whisky and ice, adding more ice to keep level at brim.
+STRAIN water from glass, pour whisky into glass and top with ice to brim of glass.
+STIR whisky and ice, adding more ice to keep ice level with brim.
 Lastly, add water and briefly stir some more.

 This is simply whisky and water, but as with the Japanese tea ceremony, observing the time and care taken over it making and the prolonged anticipation contributes greatly to the finished drink.
 And you thought an Old Fashioned took a long time.

 Shouso – a twist on a Mizuwari with lemon grass and lemon zest.

 Risshu – Japanese whisky with soda, lemon and orange peel.

 Shosho – Japanese whisky with soda, rose water and fresh mint.